top of page

 STEPHEN YENSER

 Stephen Yenser is James Merrill’s literary co-executor, and a distinguished editor, critic, professor, and poet.
 He is the author of the poetry collections Stone Fruit, Blue Guide, and The Fire in All Things.
 A winner of the Walt Whitman Award of the Academy of American Poets, he has also received an Ingram Merrill Foundation Award in Poetry and the Bernard F. Connors Prize for Poetry from the Paris Review.
 Yenser and the poet J.D.
 McClatchy co-edited James Merrill’s Collected Poems, Collected Novels and Plays of James Merrill, and The Changing Light at Sandover.
 Yenser is the author of several books of criticism, including Circle to Circle: The Poetry of Robert Lowell and The Consuming Myth: The Work of James Merrill,as well as the essay collection A Boundless Field: American Poetry at Large.
-He is co-editor with Langdon Hammer of the forthcoming The Selected Letters of James Merrill.
+He is co-editor with Langdon Hammer of The Selected Letters of James Merrill.
 He is an emeritus professor at the University of California, Los Angeles.

 James Merrill House-91.jpg